occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 By default, events are sorted by time and then stream version (if two or more events have the same time).

+##### Catch-up Subscription Usage

+The subscription model will only stream historic events if started with a `StartAt` instance with a so called `TimeBasedSubscriptionPosition`, for example:

+{% capture java %}
+subscriptionModel.subscribe("subscriptionId", StartAt.subscriptionPosition(TimeBasedSubscription.beginningOfTime()), e -> System.out.println("Event: " + e);
+{% endcapture %}
+{% capture kotlin %}
+subscriptionModel.subscribe("subscriptionId", StartAt.subscriptionPosition(TimeBasedSubscription.beginningOfTime())) { e ->
+    println("Event: $e")
+}
+{% endcapture %}

+If you don't specify a `StartAt` position (or specify `StartAt.subscriptionModelDefault()` explicitly), the `CatchupSubscriptionModel` will just delegate to the parent subscription model and replay of old events will not happen.
+This means that for a subscription you can start it off by e.g. replaying from beginning of time then change the code and remove the `StartAt` position.
+It'll then resume from the position of the last consumed event.

+There are also some "shortcuts" to make it a bit more concise to start replay from beginning of time:

+{% capture java %}
+var subscriptionModel = new CatchupSubscriptionModel(..);
+// All examples below are equivalent: subscriptionModel.subscribeFromBeginningOfTime("subscriptionId", e -> System.out.println("Event: " + e);
+subscriptionModel.subscribe("subscriptionId", StartAtTime.beginningOfTime(), e -> System.out.println("Event: " + e);
+subscriptionModel.subscribe("subscriptionId", StartAt.subscriptionPosition(TimeBasedSubscription.beginningOfTime()), e -> System.out.println("Event: " + e);
+{% endcapture %}
+{% capture kotlin %}
+val subscriptionModel = new CatchupSubscriptionModel(..);
+// All examples below are equivalent: subscriptionModel.subscribeFromBeginningOfTime("subscriptionId") { e -> println("Event: $") }
+subscriptionModel.subscribe("subscriptionId", StartAtTime.beginningOfTime()) { e -> println("Event: $e") }
+subscriptionModel.subscribe("subscriptionId", StartAt.subscriptionPosition(TimeBasedSubscription.beginningOfTime()) { e -> println("Event: $") }
+// beginningOfTime is an extension function imported from org.occurrent.subscription.blocking.durable.catchup.CatchupSubscriptionModelExtensions.kt
+subscriptionModel.subscribe("subscriptionId", StartAt.beginningOfTime()) { e -> println("Event: $") }
+{% endcapture %}

 #### Competing Consumer Subscription (Blocking)